MajickTek/jos/README.md

 jos
 ===

-Unicode CLI interface, similar to an OS GUI
+Unicode CLI interface, similar to an OS GUI.

+Written in Java (will be ported to C/C++ eventually).